-Many drivers may not realize that in Virginia, reckless driving is a serious criminal offense and has very real consequences.
-If convicted, you can be facing up to a year in jail, thousands of dollars in fines, and the suspension of your license.
+In Virginia, reckless driving is a serious criminal offense with very real consequences.
+If convicted, you could be facing up to a year in jail, thousands of dollars in fines, and the suspension of your license.
 Additionally, drivers can receive multiple points on their record which can have effects such as increased insurance rates.
 To protect yourself from these penalties, contact the Law Offices of Michael A. Pignone.
-The firm’s lead Virginia criminal defense attorney has defended more than a thousand cases in the decade he has operated a private practice.
+The firm’s lead Virginia criminal charges defense attorney has defended more than a thousand cases in the decade he has operated a private practice.

 Request a FREE consultation with the firm today to learn about your legal options.